sfernana/FCCDIRAC/README.md

 	job.setInputSandbox('my_input_file')

-Notice that you can also specify a list for the input files.
+Notice that you can also specify a list for the input files (folders are also accepted).

 The output sandbox is uploaded to the DIRAC database.